 If your website offers visitors to download, share, or show any file, make sure that the filename contains the keyword you target for that page.

 Other recommended places

 Breadcrumbs offer easier navigation for viewers for your website, they can help people pinpoint where they are on your website, as well as how to get back to steps backward into browser history.
 Breadcrumbs includes your whole title of the page among other useful information.
-Most CMSes offer to include breadcrumbs in your website in few clicks.
-So, usage of breadcrumbs is beneficial to SEO reach.
+Most CMSes offer to include breadcrumbs in your website in a few clicks.
+So, the usage of breadcrumbs is beneficial to SEO reach.

-Now you know the basics of including keywords to a website.
+Now you know the basics of including keywords in a website.
 These tactics are based on best practices and will, hopefully, bring you more traffic to your website, and help qualify your website leads.

-Thus, your website will not suffer from “Bounce rate” and draw more qualified traffic to your website with more change of conversion to business.
+Thus, your website will not suffer from a “Bounce rate” and draw more qualified traffic to your website with more change of conversion to business.